sloonz/rewritefs/README.md

 ### Example 1

-This simple example show how to achieve the same effect than libetc:
+The following example demonstrates how one can get the program to do what libetc does :

     m#^(?!\.)# .
     m#^\.(cache|config|local)# .
     m#^\.# .config/

+That is, all dotfiles will be put in `.config/` (without the leading dot), excepting `.cache` and `.local`.

 ### Example 2